2021 PLRonline 5203, ASHOK KUMAR v. RAJ GUPTA

 Counsel for Appearing Parties

-Ms. Sunieta Ojha, advocate, for the Appellant; Ms. Ritika Singh, Advocate, Mr. Jitesh Sharma, Advocate, Mrs. Mona K. Rajvanshi, Advocate, Mr. Rameshwar Singh Malik, Sr. Advocate, Mr. Jitesh Malik, Advocate, Mr. Jivesh Malik, Advocate, Ms. Beena, Advocate, Mr. Satish Kumar, Advocate, for the Respondent.
+Ms. Sunieta Ojha, Advocate, for the Appellant; Ms. Ritika Singh, Advocate, Mr. Jitesh Sharma, Advocate, Mrs. Mona K. Rajvanshi, Advocate, Mr. Rameshwar Singh Malik, Sr. Advocate, Mr. Jitesh Malik, Advocate, Mr. Jivesh Malik, Advocate, Ms. Beena, Advocate, Mr. Satish Kumar, Advocate, for the Respondent.

 Cases Referred